Duties and Taxes

 What is Duty and Tax?

-Customs Duty is a tax charged on all products shipped from outside of the EU.
+Customs Duty is a tax assessed on all products shipped from outside of the EU.
 Controlled by Polish Customs, the purpose of Duty is to bring the cost of imported goods up to the same cost as those produced within the EU to keep competition fair.

 Who has to pay?